-Invisalign and traditional braces are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Invisalign and traditional braces are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 We can help provide you with the best treatment for your unique case.
 Call us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 When considering Invisalign and traditional braces, patients should first realize that no one treatment is better than the other.
 The right treatment will vary on a case-by-case basis.
 The first step to determining what is best for a patient is an accurate diagnosis.
-From then on, Sedation and Implant Dentistry Irvine can consider the patient’s treatment process goals, the patient’s lifestyle needs, and more.
+From then on, Total Care Implant Dentistry can consider the patient’s treatment process goals, the patient’s lifestyle needs, and more.

 The main distinguishing factor between Invisalign and traditional braces is visibility.
 Invisalign is a more discreet option, while traditional braces will remain evident in the patient’s mouth.
 Additionally, Invisalign trays are removable, while traditional braces will remain attached to the patient’s teeth.
 Consequently, patients with traditional braces may need to make some dietary changes during their treatment.
 In any case, both Invisalign and traditional braces will require patients to maintain a consistent oral hygiene routine and wear retainers after completion.

 “When considering Invisalign and traditional braces, patients should first realize that no one treatment is better than the other.”